-Suicide car bomb, gunmen attack prison in east Afghanistan
+Islamic State gunmen, suicide bomber attack Afghan prison

 Tariq Arian, spokesman for the Interior Ministry, said at least three people were killed, while Zahir Adil, the spokesman for the provincial Health Ministry, provided the figure of 24 wounded.

-No one immediately claimed responsibility for the attack, but both the Taliban and the local affiliate of the Islamic State group are active in eastern Afghanistan.
+The Islamic State affiliate in Afghanistan, known as IS in Khorasan province, claimed responsibility for the attack.
 The IS affiliate is headquartered in Nangarhar province.

 Sunday’s attack comes a day after the Afghan intelligence agency said a senior IS commander was killed by Afghan special forces near Jalalabad.